Characterisation of distributions via record-like observations: Positive parameter

-(b) Formula \eqref{eq:genfun} follows from \eqref{eq:laplacey} in Lemma \ref{lem:laplacey}. \end{proof} \remark A well-known result of S. Bernstein, related to Laplace transforms, states that a function $f:(0,\infty)\to\RR$ is the Laplace transform of a probability measure if and only if it is completely monotonic (c.m.) and $\lim_{t\to0^+}f(t)=1$; see p.
+\begin{remark} A well-known result of S. Bernstein, related to Laplace transforms, states that a function $f:(0,\infty)\to\RR$ is the Laplace transform of a probability measure if and only if it is completely monotonic (c.m.) and $\lim_{t\to0^+}f(t)=1$; see p.
 417 in \cite{Fel}.
 Recall that $f$ is said to be c.m. if it has derivatives of all orders and $(-1)^nf^{(n)}(x)\ge0$, for all $n\ge0$ and $x>0$.
 Therefore, there is a bijection between continuous $F\in\Pb$, with $\suppF=\RR_+$, and functions $\varphi\in\Phi$ such that \eqref{eq:laplacey} is c.m.
 This provides a way of checking whether an initial function $\varphi\in\Phi$ generates a solution to $\Pb$.
 However, this criterion is hardly applicable in practice, as higher-order derivatives of \eqref{eq:laplacey} become unmanageable.